prithvijj/goals-2025/README.md

   - [x] Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems (Feb 21, 2025)
   - [x] The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change (Jan 1, 2025)
   - [ ] PostgreSQL Query Optimization: The Ultimate Guide to Building Efficient Queries
-  - [ ] The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups
+  - [x] The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups (Mar 29, 2025)
 - [x] Creating 10 different usages of `Redis` + `Go` to learn about it, that uses Docker, available in a single repo [Available here](https://github.com/prithvijj/learning-redis)
 - [ ] TODO